-You may not get snow, but you will witness the jaw-dropping sight of the Nights of Lights‘ three million white bulbs illuminating the city.
-Based on the Spanish practice of lighting a candle in the window for Christmas, the annual display has become a tradition of its own.
-See the lights from a trolley or horse-drawn carriage, or take to the water and view them by boat.
+You may not get snow, but you will witness the jaw-dropping sight of the Nights of Lights’s 3 million white bulbs illuminating the city.
+Based on the Spanish practice of lighting a candle in the window for Christmas, the annual display has become an iconic Christmas tradition of its own.
+See the lights from a trolley or electric cart, or take to the water and view them by boat.
 Plane and helicopter rides let you see the spectacle from above.
-Entertainment, shopping, and other seasonal community activities round out the festivities.
+Entertainment, shopping and other seasonal community activities round out the festivities.

-Pretend you’re in the Alps instead of Appalachia in this adorable German-influenced town.
-As if it doesn’t look storybook enough, in December it becomes a holiday paradise with its Christkindlmarkt, or Christmas market, with unique gifts, yummy food, entertainment, and candied treats.
-Plus, the holiday Christmas parade has Santa arriving on a Bavarian sleigh, and the Festival of Trees showcases beautifully decorated arbors.
-Read about where to find the best Christmas market in every state.
+Pretend you’re in the Alps instead of the Blue Ridge Mountains in this adorable German-influenced Christmas town, one of the most picturesque small American towns you’d swear were in Europe.
+As if it doesn’t already look storybook enough, in December it becomes a holiday paradise with its Christkindlmarkt, or Christmas market, with unique gifts, decorations, yummy food, drinks and candied treats.
+Plus, the annual lighting of the village has Santa and Mrs. Claus arriving on a Bavarian sleigh to greet children as the town is lit up, plus musical performances.

-Say “Mele Kalikimaka” (“Merry Christmas” in Hawaiian) to Santa when he arrives by outrigger canoe on Waikiki beach.
-Christmas in the Hawaiian capital is warm and wonderful—if non-traditional.
+Say “Mele Kalikimaka” (“Merry Christmas” in Hawaiian) as you combine your Christmas celebration with a tropical vacation in one of the best destinations to visit for a warm Christmas.
 Honor the heroes of Pearl Harbor while celebrating Hawaiian culture during the Waikiki Holiday Parade.
-Also not to be missed is Honolulu City Lights, illuminations and displays outside Honolulu Hale (City Hall) that include the 21-foot Shaka Santa and Tutu Mele (Mrs. Claus) statues, who dip their giant toes in the fountain.
-It kicks off with a tree lighting, block party, and electric light parade.
+Also not to be missed: Honolulu City Lights, illuminations and displays outside Honolulu Hale (City Hall) that include the 21-foot Shaka Santa and Tutu Mele (Mrs. Claus) statues, who dip their giant toes in the fountain.

 Sun Valley, Idaho

-Enter the Winter Wonderland of ski resort Sun Valley with a snow and ice festival to melt even the most Scrooge-like heart.
-From Christmas concerts and holiday sweater parties to high tea and brunch with Santa for kids, the entire month of December is alive with seasonal activity.
-But the can’t-miss event is the Christmas Eve celebration, featuring a Skating in Winter Wonderland Ice Show, fireworks, and the Torchlight Parade, in which skiers holding torches glide down Dollar Mountain, creating a blaze of light.
+Enter the Winter Wonderland of ski resort Sun Valley, featuring a snow and ice festival to melt even the most Scrooge-like heart.
+From Christmas concerts and holiday sweater parties to high tea and brunch with Santa for the kids, the entire month of December is alive with seasonal activity.
+But the can’t-miss event is the Christmas Eve celebration, featuring a Skating in Winter Wonderland Ice Show, fireworks and the Torchlight Parade, in which skiers holding torches glide down Dollar Mountain, creating a blaze of light.

-With its many 19th century buildings, bed and breakfasts, and antique shops, Galena is a cozy spot for an old-fashioned Christmas.
-Set among the snow-covered farmland of northern Illinois, the town’s charming Main Street gets all decked out for the season.
-The festivities begin with “Holiday Fire in the Sky,” a fireworks display over the Galena River, complete with hot cocoa and carolers.
-See 5,000 candles along streets, stairs, and sidewalks during the “Night of the Luminarios and Living Windows,” in which storefronts compete for the most Christmas-y displays.
-Music and entertainment events include The Generals Christmas Ball, featuring costumed performers portraying the nine Civil War generals from Galena, including Ulysses S. Grant.
+With its many 19th-century buildings, B&Bs and antique shops, Galena is one of the most charming small towns for a cozy, old-fashioned Christmas.
+Set among the snow-covered farmland of northern Illinois, the town has a charming Main Street that gets all decked out for the season.
+The festivities begin with “Holiday Fire in the Sky,” a fireworks display over the Galena River.
+See 5,000 candles along streets, stairs and sidewalks during the “Night of the Luminarios and Living Windows,” in which storefronts show off amazing window displays and offer extended hours.
+Revelers can also enjoy carolers singing the best Christmas songs from the Grant Park gazebo.

 Valley Junction, Iowa